Ichigo3766/mcplex/README.md

 Usage: dolphin-mcp-cli [--model <name>] [--quiet] [--config <file>] [--stream] 'your question'

 Options:
-  --model <name>    Specify the model to use
-  --quiet           Suppress intermediate output --config <file>   Specify a custom config file (default: mcp_config.json) --stream          Enable streaming mode
+  --model <name>    Specify the model to use (can be model name or title from config) --quiet           Suppress intermediate output --config <file>   Specify a custom config file (default: mcp_config.json) --stream          Enable streaming mode